 The webinar on Risk Sensing and Fraud Intelligence in the 2020 Webinar series on 18 November 2020 was another successful event jointly organized by the Asian Bankers Association and Fintelekt Advisory Services, Ltd.

 With more than 693 registered participants from 45 countries, this webinar was another effective ABA-Fintelekt training session.

 The webinar was moderated by Shirish Pathak, Managing Director, Fintelekt Advisory Services.
 The panelists were:

 (*) Bernard Law, Head of FCC and MLRO, Airstar Bank

 (*) Chua Choon Hong, Head of Compliance Solutions – APAC, Bureau van Dijk, A Moody’s Analytics Company

 (*) Devendra Raghav, Head of Compliance and Internal Control, QNB (Qatar National Bank) Group

 We would now like to share with all registered participants the following resources presented during the session:

-(1) The video recording of the webinar is available in the ABA Youtube channel and can be viewed HERE.
+(1) The video recording of the webinar is available in the ABA Youtube channel.